Introduction :

 #include <graphics.h>

-First you need to initialize graphics to draw any graphics on the screen.
-For this, you need to call the initgraph() function.
-The initgraph() function takes three arguments the graphics driver, graphics mode, and path to the bgi file.
+Then, you have to initialize graphics mode to draw any graphics on the screen.
+For this, you can call the initgraph() function.
+The initgraph() function is used to initialize graphics and set up the graphics window.
+The initgraph() function takes three arguments or parameters such as graphics driver, graphics mode and path to the BGI file on your PC.

 int graphic_driver = DETECT, graphic_mode;